Vietnam & Cambodia

 Nothing can prepare you for the beauty of Halong Bay and its 2000 limestone karsts.
 You will have an opportunity to explore this rocky, fairytale world with this unique landscape by bike and kayak.
 Admire the lush green rice fields, meet the friendly water buffaloes, visit colorful temples and pagodas, and let the emerald-green waters of the South China Sea and the incredible cave formations enchant you.

-While biking in Vietnam, you will explore the impressive monuments of the Vietnamese emperors as well as the historic town of Hoi An - a World Heritage site - and in South Vietnam the expansive water labyrinth of the Mekong Deltas.
+While biking in Vietnam, you will explore the impressive monuments of the Vietnamese emperors as well as the historic town of Hoi An - a World Heritage site - and, in South Vietnam, the expansive water labyrinth of the Mekong Delta.

 Highlights